 - life expectancy of participants as per the 2014 Canadian Pensioners Mortality Table;

+- 5.35% [2019 5.55%] interest rate;

-- 5.85% interest rate; and
+- 2.00% [2019 2.00%] inflation rate; and

-- 3.00% salary escalation rate.
+- 3.00% [2018 3.00%] salary escalation rate.

-The purpose of the aforementioned actuarial valuation is to determine the value of the accrued pension benefits as at December 31, 2018, for financial statement purposes.
-Based on the year-end valuation of the accrued pension benefits in the amount of \$282.2 million the Plan is in a surplus position as at December 31, 2018 of \$79.8 million.
-In addition, the Plan was actuarially valued as at December 31, 2018, on a going concern basis as well as on a solvency basis.
+The purpose of the aforementioned actuarial valuation is to determine the value of the accrued pension benefits as at December 31, 2020, for financial statement purposes.
+Based on the year-end valuation of the accrued pension benefits in the amount of \$350.7 million, the Plan is in a surplus position as at December 31, 2020 of \$88.0 million.
+In addition, the Plan was actuarially valued as at December 31, 2020, on a going concern basis as well as on a solvency basis.

 Under the going concern basis, this valuation compares the relationship between the value of the Plan's assets and the present value of the expected future benefit cash flows in respect of accrued service, assuming the Plan will be maintained indefinitely.
-Under this scenario, the valuation resulted in a surplus of \$93.5 million.
+Under this scenario, the valuation resulted in a surplus of \$80.5 million.

-Conversely, under the hypothetical solvency (or wind up) basis, the Plan is assumed to be wound up and settled on the valuation date, assuming benefits are settled in accordance with the existing taxation rules and under circumstances producing the maximum wind up liabilities on the valuation date.
-This valuation resulted in a deficit of \$41.8 million.
+Conversely, under the hypothetical solvency [or wind up] basis, the Plan is assumed to be wound up and settled on the valuation date, assuming benefits are settled in accordance with the existing taxation rules and under circumstances producing the maximum wind up liabilities on the valuation date.
+This valuation resulted in a deficit of \$83.4 million.

 These valuations are utilized to assess monthly and annual employer contributions.
-The Plan is required to have its next actuarial valuation performed as at December 31, 2019.
+The Plan is required to have its next actuarial valuation for funding purposes performed as at December 31, 2021.